ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 # Initialize IBM Hardware Security Module (HSM)
 {: #initialize-ibm-hardware-security-module-hsm-}

-Most configurations require initialization of the HSM device.
+Most configurations of the HSM for your {{site.data.keyword.vpx_full}} require initialization of the HSM device.
 Without this, only certain `show` commands can be executed.
+{: shortdesc}

 To initialize your device, follow the steps below: